When Gen. George Washington needed men, food, cannon or gunpowder for his army, he could usually get it at the Trumbull store in Lebanon, Conn.

 As a merchant and a politician, Jonathan Trumbull objected to Britain’s Intolerable Acts.
 He was especially offended when Parliament authorzed home invasions to search and seize goods.

 When he got word of the Battles of Lexington and Concord, he went to the Trumbull store and collected supplies for the men marching off from Lebanon.

 Then the governor of Massachusetts, Thomas Gage, asked Trumbull for help.
 Trumbull refused.
 He told Gage his troops would ‘disgrace even barbarians.’
 He also accused Gage of ‘a most unprovoked attack upon the lives and the property of his Majesty’s subjects.’

 Inside the Trumbull store, he discussed ways to supply the armies as messengers came and went on horseback.
 He sent off wagon trains and herds of cattle.
-When men joined the Army of the Revolution, they gathered around the store nicknamed the ‘War Office’ before marching off to fight.
+When men marched off to fight, they gathered around the store nicknamed the ‘War Office.’

 Trumbull Store Delivers

 During the winter of 1779-80, Washington and his ragged, hungry troops quartered in Morristown, N.Y.
 George Washington Parke Custis later related how his adopted father despaired of getting any supplies from any of the states.

 Washington sent a letter by special messenger to Trumbull, Custis said.
 Trumbull met the messenger in the War Office and told him to rest for the night.
 The messenger galloped back the next day with a sealed letter.
 Washington read the letter in the presence of Custis.
 It said at a certain hour on a certain day, a wagon train from Hartford would arrive with 200 barrels of flour, 100 barrels of beef and 100 barrels of pork.